 If after speaking to your agent you still feel it’s unfair, you can contact your state’s insurance regulator to discuss the situation.

-Car insurance companies' underwriting rules vary, so try shopping around to find another car insurer that is a better fit for you.
+Car insurance companies' underwriting rules vary, so try comparing car insurance quotes that is a better fit for you.
 Other insurers may also require your boyfriend to be on the policy as an occasional driver, but have cheaper rates or you may find car insurance carriers who don’t require your boyfriend to be added or excluded, but covered as a permissive user.